dotnet/docs/docs/core/diagnostics/metrics.md

 ## The `IMeterFactory` interface

-The `IMeterFactory` interface is the primary API for creating metrics in .NET.
+The <xref:System.Diagnostics.Metrics.IMeterFactory> interface is the primary API for creating metrics in .NET.
 It's part of the `System.Diagnostics.Metrics` namespace.
 The `IMeterFactory` interface is used to create <xref:System.Diagnostics.Metrics.Meter> instances.
 This abstraction is a [dependency injection-friendly](../extensions/dependency-injection.md) way to create metrics in your code.
 For more information, see [Creating metrics tutorial](metrics-instrumentation.md).

 ## Next steps